 She nodded.
 "I ran over here, worrying about you, Yadon."

-His face cracked into a joyful smile.
-"Now's just when you need worry no longer," he said and hugged her.
+His face cracked into a smile.
+"You need worry no longer," he said and hugged her.
 "This is where I go - like I said I would earlier, remember - but first I want to see you return to your father.
 Go on.
 Go back to him.
 Run!"

 She understood, turned and ran back towards the figure of Dersnam, who was in conversation facing elsewhere.
 Yadon watched her go, and then took his own way towards the clustered elevator towers...

-..."Skimmjard Thezmedet, skimmjard Lokol," he called the greeting as he tramped over the lofty webbing of Dock Five towards the gangplank leading into the Pumplon.
+..."Skimmjard Thezmedet, skimmjard Lokol," he called in greeting, while he tramped over the lofty webbing of Dock Five, headed towards the gangplank of the Pumplon.

-The two ex-par-yentar turned and their faces lit up as they recognized him and ran to greet him, almost jostling other crew-members who were toiling into the skyship with kit on their backs.
+The two ex-par-yentar turned and their faces lit up.
+They ran to greet him, past other crew-members who were toiling into the skyship with kit on their backs.

-The wind was strong up here, and Thezmedet's long hair lashed her tear-glistened face as she spoke.
+The wind was strong up here, and Thezmedet's long hair lashed her tear-glistened face.
 "Yadon!
-You have given us 'runks' our lives back.
-How can we thank you?"
+You who gave us 'runks' our lives back!"

 "You told me of this escape route; that's payback enough," said Yadon.
 "Come on, let's get inside.
-Oh yes, one more thing - you can tell me what we're doing and where we're going."
+And tell me what we're doing and where we're going."

-"Suits me," muttered the Olhoavan, while the throb of the skyship's engines began to drum through the floor.
+"Suits me," muttered the Olhoavan.
+The throb of the skyship's engines began to drum through the floor.

-Yadon found an amazing informality aboard the Pumplon.
-Captain Jara Sekket herself - a cheerful, lithe woman dressed in engineer's overalls - came to sit by him for a welcoming chat hardly a minute after they had cleared Aoan airspace and floated out over the plains.
-He seized the opportunity to ask her how the ship had come by its peculiar name; the tale was soon told:
+They were off, and, hardly a minute after they had cleared Aoan airspace and floated out over the plains, Captain Jara Sekket herself - a cheerful, lithe woman dressed in engineer's overalls - came to sit by him for a welcoming chat; which was when he began to realize how much more informal than he had expected was life aboard the Pumplon.
+He seized the opportunity to ask the Captain how her ship had come by its peculiar name; the tale was soon told:

-"...Its first owner found his friends telling him he was a fool to invest so much in a search for evidencer-clouds.
-Nobody earns enough that way, they said; only a buffoon would hope to obtain a significant catch within a thousand days...
-Well, the very first day out, he netted a cloud bearing the recorded image of a historic battle in the reign of the ever-notorious Sunnoad Tu Rim 78860.
+"...Its first owner-investor found his friends telling him he was a fool.
+Nobody earns enough to break even, they said, by hunting evidencer clouds; only a buffoon would hope to obtain a significant catch within a thousand days...
+Well, the very first day out, he struck it rich, netting a cloud bearing the recorded image of a historic battle in the reign of Sunnoad Tu Rim 78860, no less.
 A fantastic find!
 So, ironically, he called his ship the Buffoon..."

-Nyav felt in his bones that this trip would count as a pleasant interlude; but an interlude only.
+Nyav felt in his bones that this trip would count as a pleasant interlude, but an interlude only.
 For one thing, he would need to get away from the grateful pair, Thezmetet and Lokol.
-He had cured them of being par yentar, by convincing them of their own worth; but unfortunately the only way he had been able to get them to pay heed was by convincing them of his own importance, - which was precisely what he was trying to get away from.
+He had cured them of being par yentar, by convincing them of their own worth, but unfortunately the only way he had been able to get them to pay heed was by convincing them of his own importance.
+That was precisely what he was trying to get away from.